 Coronavirus – what it means for your safari

 Our initial priority, back in March 2020, was the repatriation of clients who were already on safari in Africa.
 We successfully completed this activity in just over a week, with our last clients returning on 26th March.

 We then moved on to liaise with all clients originally due to travel in 2020.
 The pragmatic response from airlines, and our excellent relationship with camps and partners on the ground, allowed us to postpone holidays with no additional costs.

-We are now contacting clients travelling in the summer and autumn months of 2021 to assess the latest guidance on quarantine and associated rules, and adjust plans if and when required.
-Some UK clients are discussing with us the proposed ‘traffic light system’ and entry requirements should they choose to travel later in the year.
-We also have the rules for those travelling from, and returning to the USA, at our fingertips.
+We are now contacting clients travelling in the autumn and winter months of 2021 to assess the latest guidance on quarantine and associated rules, and adjust plans if and when required.
+Some UK clients are discussing with us the outbound and return requirements should they choose to travel later in the year or early in 2022.
+We also have the rules for those travelling from, and returning to mainland Europe and the USA, at our fingertips.

 If you do have any questions in the meantime, please do get in touch and we will be delighted to help.
-We are working from home where we can, but available by phone and email.
+We are available by phone and email.

 Finally, a big thank you to all those who have been in touch to wish the Aardvark Safaris’ team and partners on the ground in Africa their support, it’s very much appreciated.
-We have been delighted by our clients’ enthusiasm to travel to Africa – bookings for the second six months of 2021 and into 2022 are really encouraging, people are obviously keen to get their Africa fix and understand the current difficulties won’t last forever.
+We have been delighted by our clients’ enthusiasm to travel to Africa – bookings for 2022 are really encouraging, people are obviously keen to get their Africa fix and understand the current difficulties won’t last forever.